AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ---

 > [!NOTE]
-> Additional context menu items contribute to the total limit of 5 buttons on a toast.
+> Additional context menu items contribute to the total limit of 5 buttons on a notification.

-Activation of additional context menu items is handled identical to toast buttons.
+Activation of additional context menu items is handled identical to notification buttons.

 ## Inputs

-Inputs are specified within the Actions region of the toast region of the toast, meaning they are only visible when the toast is expanded.
+Inputs are specified within the Actions region of the notification region of the notification, meaning they are only visible when the notification is expanded.

 ### Quick reply text box